Overview

 Multiple sclerosis

-Researchers have identified three primary disorders and symptoms associated with MS: depression, euphoria, and pathological laughing or crying.
-In addition, personality disorders are commonly connected to multiple sclerosis, which may cause personality changes.
+Researchers have identified three primary disorders and personality change symptoms associated with MS: depression, euphoria, and pathological laughing or crying.
+In addition, personality disorders are commonly connected to multiple sclerosis, which may cause medical personality changes.
 Researchers believe a frontal lobe syndrome may be a cause of personality changes with MS, as well.

 Urinary tract infection

 Urinary tract infections are more common among older adults.
-These infections can cause delirium in the elderly and people with dementia, with changes including agitation, increased confusion, or withdrawal.
+These medical infections can cause delirium in the elderly and people with dementia, with changes including agitation, increased confusion, or withdrawal.

 Thyroid disease